 - students who wish to be mentored on a project by particular faculty

 - students who choose a particular field of research

 - students who use a directed study mechanism to allow for dedicated research time for exposure to a particular research skill

 - students can also enroll in a program with a more defined research theme and required coursework by entering into one of the tracks within the Research Emphasis.

 Pharmacy Student Research Opportunities

 The goal of the Research Emphasis is to provide pharmacy students with a means to explore and develop research skills through activities in the classroom, interaction with active research faculty, and the completion of a research project.
 The Research Emphasis is an umbrella program with multiple tracks.

-Currently there are two tracks available: Experimental and Clinical Pharmacology and Social and Administrative Pharmacy, which align with current graduate programs.
+Currently there are three tracks available: Experimental and Clinical Pharmacology, Medicinal Chemistry, and Social and Administrative Pharmacy, which align with current graduate programs.
 Students who successfully complete the Research Emphasis will receive special recognition during graduation and a designation on their official academic transcript.